arieltraver/rusty_locks/plans.md

 * Inserting an index into the hashtable: (worst case all unique words, assuming insertion is o(1): O(unique).
     * Updating the hashmap in general is O(filesize).
     * This will be problematic if hashmaps can't be written to concurrently (in which case we would have to make one which can...
+        * If we use unique hashtables we don't need to worry about this
 * Reading through the list and obtaining the counts: O(unique)

 ## Analysis of Space Efficiency
-* Much better with one single hashtable
+* Much better with one single hashtable -- edit, not true
-    * Still can be large depending on how the String hashmap is implemented in Rust
+    * The hashmap implementation will grow the size of the array as needed
+        * Starts out small and expands as needed
     * HUGE performance loss if the array overflows the stack (forcing disc reads)
     * However we doubt their implementation would do that...
 * The lists won't exceed L(unique) //l is size... there's probably an official way to denote that but haven't learned it